-2.21 Offset Contours
+H. Offset Contours

 Most contours start on the beat and repeat every two or four notes.
 For variety, you can use an offset contour, a 2- or 4-note contour that starts off the beat.
 Offset contours add rhythmic energy to your melodies.
-Accent the first note of each offset contour.
+The contour begins at a change of direction (examples H, H2, and H3) or a change in interval (H1).
 For example:

-Example 2.21 - 2-note ascending offbeat contours
+Example H - 2-note ascending offset contour